-It is important to distinguish between individuality – which these definitions may sound like - and differentiation.
-Individuality is how we develop as a person, and connected to self esteem – what is it that makes us who we are?
-Differentiation is what occurs in relationships with our parents, partners and close friends.
-Differentiation is not about being separate from our partner it is being who you are in the presence of who they are.
-If you are someone who often reflects on how you are more connected to yourself and happier when you are not in a significant relationship you may have developed your individuality but have difficulty with differentiation.
+This may sound to many of you like developing more independence of your partner, but it is different.
+Individuality/independence is how we develop as a person, and what is it that makes us who we are?
+Differentiation is what occurs in relationships with parents, partners and close friends.
+Differentiation is about being who you are in the presence of who they are.
+If you are someone who often reflects on how you are more connected to yourself and happier when you are not in a significant relationship, you may have developed your individuality but have difficulty with differentiation.

 There are several main skills necessary for differentiation to develop.

-Differentiation of Self requires the ongoing ability to identify and express important aspects of yourself….thoughts, feelings, wants and desires.
-Awareness of self is important and this is where individuality can be useful in the ability to identify what is going on in our internal world.
+Differentiation of Self requires the ongoing ability to identify and express important aspects of yourself, thoughts, feelings, wants and desires.
+Awareness of self is important in the ability to identify what is going on in your internal world.
 Differentiation requires an expression of that internal world to the other.

 Differentiation is important to relationships for the following reasons;

 - Partners and relationships evolve.
-There is a continuous richness and complexity that is experienced within oneself as well as the relationship.
+A continuous richness and complexity is experienced within oneself as well as the relationship.

 - Prevents partners compromising core values and beliefs.
 Learning to understand and support what is important to both people.
-In the popular culture there is an emphasis on compromise in relationships.
-What this can encourage is a desire to fix differences and find a solution too quickly so both partners end up merging and there is boundary confusion.
+In the popular culture, there is an emphasis on compromise in relationships.
+This can lead to a desire to fix differences and find a solution too quickly and there is boundary confusion.

 - Maintaining attachment.
 You can not feel connected to someone who is undefined or vague.
 Nor will you feel understood if you don’t express yourself clearly.

 - Working effectively with conflict/differences.
-Often when we are in conflict our emotions can take over and affect each other.
+Often when we are in conflict, your emotions can take over and affect each other.
 Learning to manage this more effectively and not take things personally.
 Negotiating effective outcomes makes conflict a way of promoting more understanding and trust.

 - Deepening intimacy.
-Being deeply connected in our differences requires being empathic without losing our sense of self.
-Remaining curious to who our partner is rather than trying to make them the same as us continues to deepen intimacy.
+Being deeply connected in your differences requires being empathic without losing our sense of self.
+Remaining curious to who your partner is rather than being the same, continues to deepen intimacy.
 Sexual intimacy remains vibrant and passionate.
 One sure way to kill passion is to avoid conflict.

-When the sun is shining it is much easier to feel connected to your partner.
-When we are in agreement it is easy to express oneself as there is little risk of conflict.
+It is easy to feel connected to your partner when you are in agreement and aligned in your goals and needs.
+It is easy to express yourself when there is little risk of conflict.
 This is often the way at the beginning of relationships.
-But when we are stressed, irritable and tired then the work of differentiation really begins.
-Anxiety arises when we disagree or want different things..
-Our differences can threaten our security in the relationship.
-Perhaps my partner wont love who I am if they find out that I see things differently from them.
+But when you are stressed, irritable and tired then the work of differentiation really begins.
+Anxiety arises when you disagree or want different things.
+Differences threaten your security in the relationship.
+Perhaps my partner won’t love me if they find out that I see things differently.

-At this point couples often acquiesce to avoid conflict or will fight to hold onto their identity and try and force their partner to merge.
+At this point you can acquiesce to avoid conflict or fight to hold onto your identity and try and force you partner to merge.
 In these ways couples are resisting differentiation.
 There are certainly some differences that can cause the relationship to end such as wanting children or not wanting children, so the risk is real.
 However, if you do not do the work of differentiation your relationship can become stagnant and tense or lead to abusive and angry fighting.
-Both create more distance that erodes their self esteem.
+Both create more distance that erodes self esteem.